Athomas9sa/SquadMate-Frontend/README.md

 ## Triumphs
 - The ability to update a Profile Photo.
 - Communication between team when pushing up code from a branch without merge conflicts.
-- Applied the knowledge form the sixteen(16)-week coarse at DigitalCrafts Bootcamp to incorporate that knowledge into using MangoDB Database that was not cover during class period.
+- Applied the knowledge form the sixteen(16)-week coarse at DigitalCrafts Bootcamp to incorporate that knowledge into using MangoDB Database that was not covered during class period.

 ## Capstone Project Credits Go To The Following Builders